kodrclub/kodrops/README.md

 The MERN application used in the project is taken from https://github.com/samaronybarros/movies-app, modified where needed to add testing and integration with a CI/CD pipeline.

 Development requires [Skaffold](https://skaffold.dev/) and a running Kubernetes cluster.

-My development environment is Ubuntu 20.04.1 LTS running on Windows Subsystem for Linux v2 plus Kubernetes running on Docker-Desktop.
+The development environment used is comprised of:

+- Ubuntu 20.04.1 LTS running on Windows Subsystem for Linux v2
+- Kubernetes v1.16.6
+- Docker-Desktop v19.03.12
+- Skaffold v1.13.1
+- Terraform v0.13.0

 Start a development environment by running